-- (r) For any week in which an individual is registered at and attending an established school, training facility or other educational institution, or is on vacation during or between two successive academic years or terms.
-An individual shall not be disqualified for benefits as provided in this subsection (r) provided: - (1) The individual was engaged in full-time employment concurrent with the individual's school attendance; or - (2) the individual is attending approved training as defined in subsection (s) of K.S.A.
-44-703, and amendments thereto; or - (3) the individual is attending evening, weekend or limited day time daytime classes, which would not affect availability for work, and is otherwise eligible under subsection (c) of K.S.A.
-44-705, and amendments thereto. - (s) For any week with respect to which an individual is receiving or has received remuneration in the form of a back pay award or settlement.
-The remuneration shall be allocated to the week or weeks in the manner as specified in the award or agreement, or in the absence of such specificity in the award or agreement, such remuneration shall be allocated to the week or weeks in which such remuneration, in the judgment of the secretary, would have been paid. - (1) For any such weeks that an individual receives remuneration in the form of a back pay award or settlement, an overpayment will be established in the amount of unemployment benefits paid and shall be collected from the claimant. - (2) If an employer chooses to withhold from a back pay award or settlement, amounts paid to a claimant while they claimed unemployment benefits, such employer shall pay the department the amount withheld.
-With respect to such amount, the secretary shall have available all of the collection remedies authorized or provided in K.S.A.
-44-717, and amendments thereto. - (t) If the individual has been discharged for failing a preemployment drug screen required by the employer and if such discharge occurs not later than seven days after the employer is notified of the results of such drug screen.
-The disqualification shall begin the day following the separation and shall continue until after the individual becomes reemployed and has had earnings from insured work of at least three times the individual's determined weekly benefit amount. - (u) If the individual was found not to have a disqualifying adjudication or conviction under K.S.A.
-39-970, and amendments thereto, or K.S.A.
-65-5117, and amendments thereto, was hired and then was subsequently convicted of a disqualifying felony under K.S.A.
-39-970, and amendments thereto, or K.S.A.
-65-5117, and amendments thereto, and discharged pursuant to K.S.A.
-39-970, and amendments thereto, or K.S.A.
-65-5117, and amendments thereto.
-The disqualification shall begin the day following the separation and shall continue until after the individual becomes reemployed and has had earnings from insured work of at least three times the individual's determined weekly benefit amount.
+- (q) For any week of unemployment on the basis of services performed by the individual in any capacity and under any of the circumstances described in subsection (i), (j), (k) or (o)-which that are provided to or on behalf of an educational institution, as defined in K.S.A.
+44-703(v), and amendments thereto, while the individual is in the employ of an employer-which that is a governmental entity, Indian tribe or any employer described in section 501(c)(3) of the federal internal revenue code of 1986-which that is exempt from income under section 501(a) of the code - (r) For any week in which an individual is registered at and attending an established school, training facility or other educational institution, or is on vacation during or between two successive academic years or terms.
+An individual shall not be disqualified for benefits as provided in this subsection provided: - (1) The individual was engaged in full-time employment concurrent with the individual's school attendance; - (2) the individual is attending approved training as defined in K.S.A.
+44-703(s), and amendments thereto; or - (3) the individual is attending evening, weekend or limited day time classes, which that would not affect availability for work, and is otherwise eligible under K.S.A.
+44-705(c), and amendments thereto. - (s) For any week-with respect to which that an individual is receiving or has received remuneration in the form of a back pay award or settlement.
+The remuneration shall be allocated to the week or weeks in the manner as specified in the award or agreement, or in the absence of such specificity in the award or agreement, such the remuneration shall be allocated to the week or weeks-in-which that such remuneration, in the judgment of the secretary, would have been paid. - (1) For any such weeks that an individual receives remuneration in the form of a back pay award or settlement, an overpayment will be established in the amount of unemployment benefits paid and shall be collected from the claimant. - (2) If an employer chooses to withhold from a back pay award or settlement, amounts paid to a claimant while they claimed unemployment benefits,-such that employer shall pay the department the amount withheld.
+With respect to-such the amount, the secretary shall have available all of the collection remedies authorized or provided in K.S.A.
+44-717, and amendments thereto.